nats-io/nats-architecture-and-design/adr/ADR-43.md

 A TTL of zero will be ignored, any other unparsable value will result in a error reported in the Pub Ack and the message being discarded.

+When a message with the `Nats-TTL` header is published to a stream with the feature disabled the message will be rejected with an error.

 ## Limit Tombstones